Our vision for reconciliation

 - Employ Indigenous Workforce Advisors, who provide advice and links to local Aboriginal and Torres Strait Islander communities.

-An acknowledgement of country takes place at informal and small events such as staff meetings.
+- Ensure an acknowledgement of country takes place at informal and small events such as meetings.
 At larger events, such as the opening of a new hospital or service, local Elders are invited to perform a Welcome to Country ceremony.

-The hospital regularly holds events during Reconciliation and NAIDOC weeks to strengthen relationships with local indigenous communities and the cultural awareness of staff.
+- Hold events during National Reconciliation Week and NAIDOC Week to strengthen relationships with local Aboriginal and Torres Strait Islander communities.